Lucilla Green Cheney

 Lucilla Green Cheney, M.D.
-(July 15, 1853 – September 30, 1878) was a 19th-century American physician and Christian missionary.
-Beginning in 1876, she served in British India under the auspices of the Woman's Foreign Missionary Society of the Methodist Episcopal Church.
-Stricken with cholera, she died in India after only two years of service.
+(July 15, 1853 – September 30, 1878) was an American physician and Christian missionary.
+Beginning in 1876, she served a medical mission in Bareilly, British India under the Woman's Foreign Missionary Society of the Methodist Episcopal Church.
+She died of cholera two years into her mission.

 Early life and education

 Lucilla Holcomb Green was born, July 15, 1853, at Lambertville, New Jersey.
-She was the daughter of Rev. Enoch and Martha A. Green, of the New Jersey Conference of the Methodist Episcopal Church.
+She was the daughter of Reverend Enoch Green and Martha A. Green, of the New Jersey Conference of the Methodist Episcopal Church.

-Cheney's education was received chiefly at home, where she studied the English branches and Latin, assisted by her father.
-At the age of fifteen, she entered Pennington Seminary, New Jersey.
-Here she was a successful student and leader.

-She then commenced the reading of medicine under private tutorship, and in the fall of 1871 entered the Woman's Medical College of Pennsylvania, where she graduated with the first honors of the class in March, 1875.
-She remained several months after in the hospital as an assistant physician, in order to perfect herself in her profession.
+Cheney was chiefly educated at home, where she studied the English branches and Latin, assisted by her father.
+At the age of fifteen, she entered Pennington Seminary, New Jersey, where she was reportedly a successful student and leader.
+She began studying medicine under private tutors, and in the fall of 1871, she entered the Woman's Medical College of Pennsylvania, where she graduated with the first honors of the class in March, 1875.
+After graduating, she worked as an assistant physician at the college's hospital for several months.